-Note: If you have been convicted, pled guilty or no contest to, or received a suspended imposition of sentence for a felony or other criminal offense (excluding minor traffic violations), you are advised that it may not be possible for you to participate in the internship or clinical portion of this program.
+Note: If you have been convicted, pleaded guilty or no contest to, or received a suspended imposition of sentence for a felony or other criminal offense (excluding minor traffic violations), you are advised that it may not be possible for you to participate in the internship or clinical portion of this program.
 You may also be prevented from taking required certification examinations, and you may be prevented from gaining employment in this field.
 Any conviction for a crime of domestic violence or any other conviction arising out of a crime of domestic violence will automatically prohibit entry into this program.
-Any questions should be directed to the program lead instructor.